 There's no denying the capital-intensive nature of the business.
 However, the present colonization of the publicly traded companies by Wall Street has been responsible for the irrational distribution of profits resulting in increasing mergers and acquisitions (M&As), which kills innovation.

 M&As invariably lead to larger and less efficient organizations.
 Many times these business deals result in layoffs, which depreciate consumer demand in the economy.
 To answer Kaul's question, I would say that no company would come out as a winner in this round of battles for supremacy, because supply and demand are like two wings of a bird and a one-winged bird cannot fly.
 To put an end to consolidation in the industry, the semiconductor industry has to undertake reforms to ensure a rational distribution of profits across the board and make its employees, rather than outside Wall Street investors, majority shareholders of the corporation.

 Hossein Yassaie, chief executive officer of Imagination Technologies, meanwhile, calls for a laser focus on customer wants and needs and a mandate on engineering to fulfill those needs as solutions.
 Yassaie's statement points to an important fact of economics, which is unfortunately being ignored by the semiconductor industry at large.
 Consumer demand for products forces the industry to manufacture products to meet the demands of consumers.
 Hence, the supply of goods and the economic demand for them takes place with the cooperative action of producers and consumers.

 An oversupply of goods and weak demand result in layoffs at the manufacturing facility.
 Consumer demand invariably drives the manufacturer to increase manufacturing levels.
 Good consumer demand acts as an engine of economic growth in a free market economy, and industry produces goods towards fulfilling those needs.

-Let us know what you think about the smartest path forward for US semiconductor manufacturers in the comments section below.
+Chime in and let us know what you see driving the semiconductor industry in the comments section below.